Answers to some of your frequently asked questions about Castle Blood

 When can I use my coupons?

-The 2 dollar coupons are good for any evening show.
-They are not accepted for the matinee shows
+The two dollar coupons are good for any evening show.
+They are not accepted for the matinee shows.

 Is there food nearby?